SYLLABUS FOR WCC ASTR&100 Introduction to Astronomy Fall 2010

 SUBJECT MATERIAL

-Week 5 64 to 66 Stellar Evolution, Death, Remnants
+Week 5 Stellar Evolution, Star Death, Black Holes

 Note that the start date for each week is a Monday, regardless of holidays or possible class cancellations.
-Monday is also the day of each week on which assignments are due from the previous week.
+Monday is also the day of each week on which assignments are due from the previous week unless it is a holiday.

 I will not post the final exam to the website.
-It will be handed out in class.
-There will be about one week allowed to work on the final.
-Class time during the last week will be for groups to work on the final and ask questions (of clarification).
+It will be handed out in class in a traditional style.
+Only questions of clarification will be answered during the exam.

 Course elements that determine the final grade include weekly discussion questions, weekly quizzes, the final exam, extra credit, and attendance of a planetarium show.
 The following percentages are what I will use to compute final grades.